-- Markel CACTCo, a Bermuda-based reinsurance company, in connection with potential claims arising out of certain catastrophe reinsurance transactions.
+- Markel CATCo, a Bermuda-based reinsurance company, in connection with various claims arising out of certain catastrophe reinsurance transactions.
 One of these cases is currently pending before the Delaware Court of Chancery.

 - CIFG, a monoline insurer, against Goldman Sachs and JPMorgan (as successor to Bear Stearns) in separate actions for fraud in connection with certain collateralized debt obligations created by defendants in 2006-07.
 We obtained a substantial arbitration award against Goldman Sachs, and a related lawsuit in the New York Commercial Division was subsequently settled on terms that allowed CIFG to recover 40% of its losses.
 The action against JPMorgan survived a motion to dismiss before Justice Friedman in the New York Commercial Division and was subsequently settled on favorable terms.

 - National Public Finance Guarantee and MBIA Insurance Corporation, a monoline insurer, in a $720 million lawsuit to hold eight major Wall Street banks accountable for inequitable conduct that contributed to Puerto Rico’s economic collapse.
 Plaintiffs in this case are bond insurers that have been presented with, and fully honored, over $1 billion dollars in claims after the municipal debt underwritten by the banks-– without proper due diligence or disclosures-– became unsustainable for Puerto Rico and its agencies, leading to massive defaults.

 - MBIA, a monoline insurer: